“Sense Making Sales”: Why it’s your best shot to differentiate

 Sales storytelling is the practice of telling compelling stories that highlight the benefits of a service or product to a buyer.

 In other words, this approach focuses on insightful thought leadership.
-The problem with this is that the customer journey is no longer linear.
-Determining where your buyer is in their journey has become complex, making it difficult to effectively deploy sales storytelling.
+The problem with this is that the customer journey is not linear–and never has been.
+Determining where your buyer is in their journey has become more complex because more buyers are involved, making it difficult to effectively deploy sales storytelling.

 As a result, using storytelling as a differentiating sales tactic is no longer the silver bullet it once was.